HugoBlox/theme-academic-cv/content/en/topics/_index.md

 type = "docs" # Do not modify.
 +++

-We have beein working on a wide range of topics related to computational phography, computer vision, natural language processing, human sensing, etc. Some of them are introduced here.
+We have been working on a wide range of topics related to computational phography, computer vision, natural language processing, human sensing, etc. Some of them are introduced here.